World Meteorological Day

-World Meteorological Day was established in 1961 to commemorate the World Meteorological Organization creation on 23 March 1950.
-This organization announces a slogan for World Meteorology Day every year, and this day is celebrated in all member countries.
+World Meteorological Day was established in 1951 to commemorate the establishment of the World Meteorological Organization on 23 March 1950.
+This organization announces a slogan for World Meteorological Day every year, and this day is celebrated in all member countries.

 History and activities

 The World Meteorological Organisation (WMO), an organization of the United Nations, was created on 23 March 1950 to replace the International Meteorological Organization.
-It began operations in 1951 to coordinate member nation in the fields of meteorology, operational hydrology, and Earth sciences for the security of their population.
+It began operations in 1951 to coordinate member nations in the fields of meteorology, operational hydrology, and Earth sciences for the security of their population.
 The first World Meteorological Day was held on 23 March 1961.

 Themes

-Under is a few of the themes of recent years:
+Under are a few of the themes of recent years: